xeger/kos-ramp/README.md

 of the program.

-Names must follow lexical ordering, i.e. all programs related to maneuver-node management begin with `node-`: `nodeapo`, `nodecirc` and so forth.
+Names must follow lexical ordering, i.e. all programs related to maneuver-node management begin with `node-`: `node_apo`, `node_circ` and so forth.
 The program simply named `node` is standalone; it executes the next node, then halts.

-The additional words of a program name should convey _when_ the program is designed to run.
-For example:
+The additional words of a program name should convey _what_ the program accomplishes for single-purpose programs, and _when_ during the mission the program needs to run, for more complex or long-running program.

-1. `nodeapo`: create node at apoapsis to change periapsis altitude
+1. `node_apo`: create node to change apoapsis
-2. `launchascend`: perform ascent phase of launch
+2. `launch_asc`: perform ascent phase of launch

 Parameter Passing
 -----------------

-Whenever possible, programs and functions should accept parameters with "ordinary" units.
+Whenever possible, programs and functions should accept parameters with "ordinary" units and frames of reference.
 The name of the parameter should convey its unit of measure.
-Preferred units are:
+Suggested units/frames are:

-1. Name of orbital position e.g. "apoapsis"
+1. Name of ship orbital position e.g. "apoapsis"
 2. Universal time (UT) in seconds after the epoch
-3. Estimated time (ETA) in seconds after current time
-4. Altitude (ALT) in meters
+3. Altitude (ALT) in meters above SoI surface
-5. Distance (R) in meters from origin of SoI body
-6. Distance-vector (X) from origin of SoI body

 Function Libraries
 ------------------